dkermer/tutorials/content/posts/Level_of_Measurement.md

 ### Interval & Ratio

-Mathematically, Ratio variables allow for ratios to be meaningul because the value 0 means none.
+Ratio variables are so named because ratios are meaningful.
+It is so because since the value 0 means none.
 Thus, in a Ratio variable, it is meaningful that 10 is twice 5 and 4 is twice 2.
 With an Interval variable, the value 0 does not mean none, so one would never say thing like "10 is twice of 5".

+Interval variables are more easily thought of as Quantitive variables without a true zero.
+But, they got their name

 For most statistical analysis, it is irrelevant whether a variable is interval or ratio.
 However, it can matter for many relevant decisions, such as data preparation and graphing.
 For instance, the graphing axis for a Ratio variable should typically start at 0.
 For an interval variable this is not relevant.